-- look at ways to increase sales to those customers in the list or to increase the volume of the products in the list, such as targeted marketing.
+- Look at ways to increase sales to customers in the list, or to increase the volume of the products in the list, such as targeted marketing.

 When reviewing sales – and between reviews – consider:

-- consider implementing a Customer Relationship Management (CRM) system.
-A CRM system allows you to collect and manage comprehensive details on your customers' buying habits and other important information
+- implementing a Customer Relationship Management (CRM) system – it allows you to collect and manage comprehensive details on your customers' buying habits and other important information

-- regularly check your product pricing to ensure you maintain the appropriate gross margin on each product
+- regularly checking your product pricing to ensure you maintain the appropriate gross margin on each product

-- once you understand your sales better, you can look at marketing to create more demand.
-Try a marketing event at Victoria's Small Business Festival.
+- marketing to create more demand – try a marketing event at Victoria's Small Business Festival.

 Review your cash handling controls

 Minimise the risk of theft or fraud by maintaining strict controls over cash.

-- look at all elements of your business where cash is involved and note each
+- Look at all elements of your business where cash is involved and note each one.

 - For each cash element noted, review the controls and procedures to safeguard this cash.